 Tickets and Accidents Falling Off Your Record

 While most insurance companies are on top of this and will take that charge off right away on renewal, it’s good to be aware of when you should no longer be charged.
-If you don’t see a reduction on renewal, you should be sure to give your insurance company a call and find out what’s going on.
+If you don’t see a reduction on renewal, give your insurance company a call and find out what’s going on.

 Moving to A New Home